top of page

 Presentation copies from Hegel are a generational rarity - I can locate only one other inscribed work at auction in the last 30 years and none in the several decades preceding.

 Philip Marheineke(1780-1846) was a prominent colleague of Hegel’s, an editor of his collected works, and an eminent member of the Hegelian Right – those seeking to utilize their master’s philosophy to justify Church orthodoxy.
 Marheineke had been a professor since 1805, and in 1811 accepted a position at the newly founded Humboldt University of Berlin, where Hegel would accept a professorship in 1818.
 The two were so close that Marheineke was chosen to give one of the two benedictions after Hegel’s death.
-After Marheineke’s death in 1846, the book was inherited by theology student K. Schultze(his inscription on the endpaper and title page); in 1905 he gave it to the Berlin philosopher Ferdinand Jakob Schmidt(1860-1939) with a gift inscription on the endpaper: "dem Pfleger u.
-Forderer von Hegels Ideen"["the custodian and supporter of Hegel's ideas"].
-Schmidt had done his doctorate on Hegel in 1888 - a neat text correction on page 42 of this copy is made in his hand.
+After Marheineke’s death in 1846, the book was inherited by theologian and colleague K. Schultze(an acquisition inscription on the endpaper dated 1846); in 1905 it reached the Berlin Neo-Hegelian philosopher Ferdinand Jakob Schmidt(1860-1939) with a gift inscription to him on the endpaper: "Hernn Dr. F.J.
+Schmidt, dem Pfleger u.
+Forderer von Hegels Ideen.
+1905"["Sir Dr. F.J.
+Schmidt, the guardian and promoter of Hegel's ideas.]

 Whether one supported or rejected his philosophy, Hegel’s significance was incontestable - he stands firmly within the pantheon of Western philosophy as one of its greatest systematic thinkers.